 Who are Maya Jama's parents?
-Everything we know about the 'Love Island' host's family
+Everything we know about the 'Love Island' host's family life

 Wondering who Maya Jama's parents are?
 Here's a glimpse inside the 'Love Island' host's personal life...

-Maya Jama's parents—who is Maya Jama's mum?
+Maya Jama's parents: who is Maya Jama's mum?

-Maya explained, "She had me at 18, so our relationship was a bit different.
+Maya explained: "She had me at 18, so our relationship was a bit different.
 I rebelled less because I was quite free.

 "My mum's always been like, 'I want you to have your experiences—just tell me.
 I'm not going to judge you or shout at you.''
 SO cool.

 However, she did admit that sometimes Sadie takes the 'cool mum' vibe a *bit* too far.
-She hilariously confessed, "She's banned from my parties though.
+She hilariously confessed: "She's banned from my parties though.
 She gets too drunk."

 "She's always been an entertainer.
 We knew she was going to be in this industry from the minute she was born.
 She used to sing herself to sleep.
 Couldn't shut her up!" she said.

+Reportedly, Maya's mum named her after the legendary American writer and civil rights activist, Maya Angelou.
 Maya also has a younger brother too, Omar, who she was raised with, though he doesn't seem to have much of a public profile.

 Who is Maya Jama's dad?

-Maya (and her father) have been pretty open about his difficult past, sharing that he was incarcerated multiple times during her childhood due to violence-based crimes.
+Maya (and her father) have been pretty open about his difficult past, sharing that he was incarcerated multiple times during her childhood, due to violence-based crimes.

 In an interview with The Guardian, Maya revealed that she stopped seeing her dad at the age of 12, and had no contact with him up until recently.
 The pair reconnected when Maya fronted a documentary in 2017 about growing up with a violent father, meeting up in person for the first time in decades.

 In the interview, Maya reflected on visiting her father in prison as a child.
-She said, "I remember me and my brother being put into the back of the car with a blanket for a long journey, and then we’d get searched by dogs on the way in and then talk to my dad across a table.
+She said: "I remember me and my brother being put into the back of the car with a blanket for a long journey, and then we’d get searched by dogs on the way in and then talk to my dad across a table.

 "There were sweets in the car, and it was a day out.
-It was only as I got older that I realised my friends’ families weren’t like mine, that they had dads who were around, not dads who were in prison."
+It was only as I got older that I realized my friends’ families weren’t like mine, that they had dads who were around, not dads who were in prison."

-Despite the difficult relationship, Maya has been keen to emphasise that she still had plenty of brilliant male role models growing up.
+Despite the difficult relationship, Maya has been keen to emphasize that she still had plenty of brilliant male role models growing up.
+In an interview with Marie Claire, she said: "When I was 10, my mom met my stepfather and he is the loveliest man.

 "So I got to see a loving relationship, which I think is what can affect young women growing up without a dad—not experiencing love first-hand and seeing how a healthy relationship should be.
 Dad wasn't around, but I had all the love I needed from elsewhere."